 RAS is the most common oncogene in human cancer.
-Activating mutations in one of the 3 human RAS gene isoforms (KRAS, HRAS or NRAS) are present in about one-fourth of all cancers.
+Activating mutations in one of the three human RAS gene isoforms (KRAS, HRAS or NRAS) are present in about one-fourth of all cancers.
 For example, mutant KRAS is found in 98% of pancreatic ductal adenocarcinomas, 52% of colon cancers, and 32% of lung adenocarcinomas.
 Just for these three cancer types alone, that means that cancers with mutant KRAS are diagnosed in more than 170,000 people each year in the US and cause more than 120,000 deaths.
 There are no FDA-approved direct RAS protein inhibitors currently available.
 Drugs that target signaling downstream of RAS are available but have shown disappointing clinical activity, most likely because RAS is a “hub” that activates multiple effectors and blocking any single pathway (or even two) will be ineffective.
-Qualigen’s RAS-F is a small molecule RAS oncogene protein-protein inhibitor that blocks RAS mutations directly, thereby inhibiting tumor formation, especially in pancreatic, colorectal and lung cancers.
+Qualigen’s RAS-F is a small molecule RAS oncogene protein-protein inhibitor that blocks RAS mutations directly, thereby inhibiting tumor formation, especially in pancreatic, colorectal, and lung cancers.